-Almost any bourbon whiskey will be great in this Bourbon Tea recipe and it is a simple enough drink to warrant experimentation with different brands.
-High-end bourbons with a smooth profile and full-bodied flavor are going to be best and Makers Mark or Buffalo Trace are two of the recommended brands.
+- Almost any bourbon whiskey will be great in this bourbon tea recipe, and it is a simple enough drink to warrant experimentation with different brands.
+High-end bourbons with a smooth profile and full-bodied flavor are going to be best; Makers Mark or Buffalo Trace are two of the recommended brands.

-When it comes to the tea, you have even more options.
-This drink would be best with a quality neutral-flavored tea, whatever you would normally use to brew iced tea.
+- When it comes to the tea, you have even more options.
+This drink would be best with a quality neutral-flavored tea; black tea is a favorite for iced tea.

-If you need to chill the tea quickly, simply place it in the freezer for about 5-10 minutes.
-Even this can be sped up by splitting the tea into smaller portions (just enough to make the first round of drinks) because less liquid volume will cool faster than an entire batch.
+- If you need to chill the tea quickly, simply place it in the freezer for about 5 to 10 minutes.
+Even this can be sped up by splitting the tea into smaller portions (just enough to make the first round of drinks).

-There are many variables in the Bourbon Tea that will determine how strong the finished drink is.
-This particularly true if you choose to make a DIY limoncello because many of those recipes begin with a grain spirit that is over 100 proof and the rest of the recipe will determine its finished strength.
+There are many variables in the bourbon tea that will determine how strong the finished drink is.
+This particularly true if you choose to make the limoncello yourself because many of those recipes begin with a grain spirit that is over 100 proof, and the rest of the recipe will determine its finished strength.

-To get a general idea, let's make a few assumptions.
-We will use an 80 proof whiskey and a 60 proof limoncello.
-In this scenario, this Bourbon Tea recipe is a gentle drink, coming in at right around 11% ABV (22 proof).
+To get a general idea, let's make a few assumptions: If you use an 80 proof whiskey and a 60 proof limoncello, the bourbon tea recipe is a gentle 11 percent ABV (22 proof).